Code styles are defined at the project level and at the IDE level (global).

-- At the Project level, settings are grouped under the Project scheme, which is predefined and is marked in bold.
+At the project level, settings are grouped under the Project scheme, which is predefined and is marked in bold.
 The Project style scheme is applied to the current project only.

 At the IDE level, settings are grouped under the predefined Default scheme (marked in bold), and any other scheme created by the user by the Duplicate command (marked as plain text).
 Global settings are used when the user doesn't want to keep code style settings with the project and share them.

-Line SeparatorsJetBrains Rider lets you configure line separator and indentation options for various languages.
+JetBrains Rider lets you configure line separator and indentation options for various languages.
 When reformatting source code, JetBrains Rider will apply the specified indentation behavior and skip the sections denoted with the special formatting off/on markers.

 Use this list to specify which line separator is to be used in files created by JetBrains Rider.
 The available options are:

-|Right Margin (columns)||In this text box, specify the number of columns to be used to display pages in the editor.
+In this field, specify the number of columns to be used to display pages in the editor.

-|Wrap when typing reaches right margin||Select this check box to ensure that edited text always fits in the specified right margin.
+Select this checkbox to ensure that edited text always fits in the specified right margin.

 Use this area to specify the default options for indentation.

-|Detect and use existing file indents for editing||Select this check box for JetBrains Rider to detect the existing indents in a file and use them for editing instead of the indents specified in the Code Style settings for the specific language.
+Select this checkbox for JetBrains Rider to detect the indentation style in the current file and use this style instead of the indents specified in the Code Style settings for the specific language.

 In this area enable the support of the EditorConfig plugin.

-|Enable EditorConfig support||Select this check box to enable the EditorConfig plugin support.
+Select this checkbox to enable the EditorConfig plugin support.
 In this case you can specify your own code style settings that override the IDE settings.
-However, if you decide to use IDE settings after creating the EditorConfig settings file then you need clear the Enable EditConfig support check box.|
+However, if you decide to use IDE settings after creating the EditorConfig settings file then you need clear the Enable EditConfig support checkbox.

 Click this button if you want to export the current IDE code style settings into the .editconfig file.